 By 2015, Ted and Connie were ready to move on from Starfish and take on a new challenge.
 Realizing that many of the graduates of the mentoring program had ambitions and the ability go far beyond a secondary school education, their answer was to initiate The Quetzal University Fund offering university scholarships to the top performers in the original Starfish mentoring program.

 The first class of Q Fund scholars began their studies in January of 2016.
-As of January 2019, there are 43 girls studying in a variety of fields at universities throughout Guatemala.
-We expect the program to peak in 2021 at about 55 Q Fund scholars.
+As of January 2020, there are 45 girls studying in a variety of fields at universities throughout Guatemala.

 The Quetzal University Fund is very fortunate to have two great partners.